Technology | Updated: May 14, 2026

 Setup Requires Physical Key

-Initial Apple Car Key configuration requires the vehicle’s physical key fob.
+Initial Apple Car Key configuration needs the vehicle’s physical key fob.
 You can’t set up a digital key using only another digital key.
 If you lose all physical keys, you can’t provision new digital keys until the dealer programs replacement fobs.
 Keep at least one physical key secured safely.

 Digital keys fail when iPhone batteries die, software glitches occur, or wireless systems malfunction.
 Keeping a physical key fob accessible remains prudent.
 Some owners store backup fobs in magnetic hide-a-key boxes under the vehicle or in wallets separate from their primary iPhone.
 Digital convenience functions reliably until it doesn’t, making redundancy the difference between inconvenience and being stranded.